A partner in projects from the onset

 - Design charrettes and presentations

 The principal goal of the design concept phase is to emerge with a clear direction on the overall lighting vision for the project, supported by enough background work to ensure its viability moving forward into the documentation phases.

-Equally important as good design is the ability to deliver it on–time and within budget.
-Experience in working as a part of multidisciplinary project teams has made Randy Burkett Lighting Design astutely sensitive to issues related to scheduling, costs and interdisciplinary coordination.
-During the development of the project lighting design, periodic review of projected equipment costs helps inform the design team and client during the decision making process.
+Equally important as good design is the ability to deliver it on time and within budget.
+Experience in working as a part of multidisciplinary project teams has made Reed Burkett Lighting Design astutely sensitive to issues related to scheduling, costs and interdisciplinary coordination.
+Throughout the development of the project lighting design, periodic review of projected equipment costs helps inform the design team and client during the decision making process.
 Client assistance in developing lighting equipment budgets allows for a better understanding of where the project’s lighting dollars can be most insightfully applied.